 Fuel your body properly.

 Stay hydrated and consciously eat foods that make you feel good- both in the moment and as you digest them.
 Eat your vegetables and your whole grains, but also thoroughly enjoy that cookie.
 By nourishing your relationship with food and allowing yourself to enjoy little treats prevents massive binges and boosts overall life satisfaction.

 This one is often well-cited when it comes to longevity, but it can also affect how you perceive yourself.
 Your skin ages faster and turns yellow with the carcinogens, making you appear older than you are.

-Apart from lung cancer, heart disease, and the myriad of other illnesses, smoking can also ruin your sense of smell and taste.
+Apart from lung cancer, heart disease, and a myriad of other illnesses, smoking can also ruin your sense of smell and taste.
 While this seems minor compared to the health concerns, it affects the enjoyment of everyday moments, like tasting a delicious cake or smelling a freshly brewed cup of coffee.

 Regulate alcohol consumption.

 Red wine is often said to be high in antioxidants and good for preventing diseases.
 Drinking together is a great social activity.
-Too much alcohol, though, can have adverse affects on your health, which can affect your liver, your sleep, and even your immune system!
+Too much alcohol, though, can have adverse effects on your health, which can affect your liver, your sleep, and even your immune system!

 Get enough sleep.

 The more we learn about sleep, the more we learn how important it is.
 A lack of sleep can wear your body down.
 Sleep is how we improve our memory, our bodies heal and grow, and our immune systems stay strong.